11 Predictive modelling and machine learning

 For this data, the forecasts from the two approaches are very similar.

-In Section 9.3 we mentioned that a common reason for predictive models failing in practical applications is that many processes are non-stationary, so that their patterns change over time.
-ARIMA model are designed to handle some types of non-stationary, which can make them particularly useful for modelling such processes.
+In Section 11.3 we mentioned that a common reason for predictive models failing in practical applications is that many processes are non-stationary, meaning that their patterns change over time.
+ARIMA model are designed to handle some types of non-stationarity, which can make them particularly useful for modelling such processes.

 \[\sim\]

-Exercise 9.32 Return to the writing dataset from the fma package, that we studied in Exercise 4.15.
+Exercise 11.32 Return to the writing dataset from the fma package that we studied in Exercise 4.15.
 Remove the seasonal component.
-Fit an ARIMA model to the data and use it plot a forecast for the next three years, with the seasonal component added back and with bootstrap prediction intervals.
+Fit an ARIMA model to the data and use it to plot a forecast for the next three years, with the seasonal component added back and with bootstrap prediction intervals.

 (Click here to go to the solution.)

-An Application Programming Interface (API) is an interface that lets other systems access your R code - which is exactly what you want when you’re ready to deploy your model.
-By using the plumber package to create an API (or a REST API, to be more specific), you can let other systems (a web page, a Java script, a Python script, and so on) access your model.
-Those systems can call your model, sending some input, and then receive its output in different formats, e.g. a JSON list, a csv file, or an image.
+An Application Programming Interface (API) is an interface that lets other systems access your R code – which is exactly what you want when you’re ready to deploy your model.
+By using the plumber package to create an API (or a REST API, to be more specific), you can let other systems (web page, Java script, Python script, and so on) access your model.
+Those systems can call your model, sending some input, and then receive its output in different formats, e.g., a JSON list, a csv file, or an image.

 We’ll illustrate how this works with a simple example.
 First, let’s install plumber: